-- 1. Explain the uses of different pieces of equipment and supplies used in floral design - a.
+1. Explain the uses of different pieces of equipment and supplies used in floral design

+- a.
 Describe the uses of different pieces of equipment used in floral design - b.
 Describe the uses of supplies used in floral design - 2.
 Explain the use of cut flowers and other plant materials used in floral design - a.
 Describe the use of cut flowers and other plant materials used in floral design - 3.
 Examine floral preservation techniques - a.
 Describe and apply factors to consider in conditioning and storing flowers and plant materials - 4.
 Create floral designs in commercially applicable styles - a.
 Prepare a circular arrangement with fresh flowers - b.
 Prepare a horizontal arrangement with fresh flowers - c.
 Prepare a triangular arrangement with fresh flowers - d.
 Prepare an angle design with fresh flowers - e.
 Prepare specialty designs including corsages, boutonnieres, and wedding bouquets - f.
 Prepare a standing wreath for a funeral - g.
 Prepare a basket arrangement for a funeral - h.
 Prepare a bud vase - i.
 Prepare a Christmas arrangement - j.
 Prepare a seasonal dried arrangement - 5.
 Illustrate knowledge of practical delivery - a.
 Organize a delivery schedule for floral orders - b.
 Demonstrate procedures for delivering floral times - 6.
-Explain floral wire capabilities course will include instruction on developing business skills needed every day and specialty design skills needed every day and specialty designs used in the floral industry.

-Course Number and Name: HLT 2423 Advanced Floral Design

-Description: A course designed to continue to build on techniques from Floral Design, this

-Hour Breakdown: Semester Credit Hours Lecture Clinical Contact Hours 3 1 4 75
+Explain floral wire capabilities

+Course Number and Name: HLT 2423 Advanced Fl oral Design Description: A course designed to cont Design, this course will inc skills needed every day an and specialty designs used inue to build o lude instructio dspecialty des l in the floral i on techniques f on on developii sign skills neede ndustry. rom Floral ng business ed every day Hour Breakdown: Semester Credit Hours Lecture Clinical Contact Hours 3 1 4 75 Prerequisite: Instructor Approved

-- 1. Explain the uses of different pieces of equipment and supplies used in floral design - a.
+1. Explain the uses of different pieces of equipment and supplies used in floral design

+- a.
 Describe the uses of different pieces of equipment used in floral design - b.
 Describe the uses of supplies used in floral design - 2.
 Explain the use of cut flowers and other plant materials used in floral design - a.
 Describe the use of cut flowers and other plant materials used in floral design - 3.
 Examine floral preservation techniques - a.
 Describe and apply factors to consider in conditioning and storing flowers and plant materials - 4.
 Create floral designs in commercially applicable styles - a.
 Prepare seasonal arrangements - b.
 Prepare balloon creations - c.
 Prepare and demonstrate the care of tropical designs - d.
 Prepare sympathy pieces including casket pieces, basket, pots, and standing sprays - e.
 Prepare European designs - f.
 Prepare and design window and floor designs - g.
 Prepare and plan wedding decorations and designs - h.
 Prepare everyday arrangements - i.
 Plan and prepare party decorations - 5.
 Demonstrate knowledge of business organization - a.
 Explain seasonal business needs and organization - b.
 Explain everyday business needs and organization - 6.
-Demonstrate knowledge of basic accounting practices of a floral business garden center, this course includes instruction in basic principles of entrepreneurship as applied to garden centers, product display and advertising and facilities.
+Demonstrate knowledge of basic accounting practices of a floral business

-Course Number and Name: HLT 2513 Garden Center Management

-Description: A course to develop knowledge and skills associated with management of a retail

-ı Semester Credit Hours Lecture Lau Contact Hours

-3 3 0 45

-3 2 2 60
+Course Number and Name: HLT 2513 Garden Cer iter Managem nent Description: A course to develop know management of a retailga instruction in basic princip garden centers, product d ledge and skil rden center, t Iles of entrepi isplay and adv ls associated his course inc eneurship as vertising and with ludes applied to facilities.
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 3 0 45 3 2 2 60 1